Baduy people: Social classes

 The Panamping, also known as Baduy Luar or Kanekes Luar (meaning "Outer Kanekes"), make up the remainder of the Baduy population, living in 22 villages and acting as a barrier to stop visitors from contacting the more reclusive community.
 They also follow the rigid taboo system but not as strictly as the Kanekes Dalam, and they are more willing to accept modern influences into their daily lives.

-For example, some Kanekes Luar wear the colorful sarongs and shirts favored by their Sundanese neighbors.
-In the past, the Baduy Luar only wore their homespun blue-black cloth and were forbidden to wear trousers.
-Other elements of civilization (toys, money, batteries) are rapidly infiltrating, especially in the villages to the north, and it is no longer unusual for an Outer Baduy person to make a journey to Jakarta or even to work outside as a hired hand during the rice planting and harvest seasons.
-Some even work in big towns and cities like Jakarta, Bogor, and Bandung.
-Meat is eaten in some of the outer villages, where dogs are trained for hunting, though animal husbandry is still forbidden.
+The Baduy Luar have traded their traditional blue-black homespun clothes for conventional clothing.
+The use of money, batteries, and toys are increasingly common, particularly in northern villages, and a few people from these communities work as seasonal farmhands or find jobs in major cities like Jakarta, Bogor, and Bandung.
+Additionally, while raising livestock remains banned, some outer villages eat meat caught with the help of trained hunting dogs.

 Some Kanekes Dalam have become Kanekes Luar, either through intermarriage or as a result of breaking Kanekes Dalam customary laws.
 Characteristics of the Kanekes Luar include: